bnb-chain/bnb-chain.github.io/docs/getting-started.md

 ### Node RPC
 There are data seed nodes in the network which allow users to perform low-level operations like executing ABCI queries, viewing network/consensus state or broadcasting a transaction.
 If you run a full node by yourself, you can also use RPC functions.
-For a list of all the Node RPC services for Beacon Chain refer [here](beaconchain/develop/api-reference/node-rpc.md) and for BNB Smart Chain refer [here](rpc.md).
+For a list of all the Node RPC services for BNB Beacon Chain refer [here](beaconchain/develop/api-reference/node-rpc.md) and for BNB Smart Chain refer [here](rpc.md).